bcgrendel/Directory_Memorizer/README.md

 sd -s startup
 ```

 For searches, wildcards may also be used.
-By default, your search term is wrapped by wildcard character on both sides if none are specified.
+By default, your search term is wrapped by a wildcard character on both sides if none are specified.
 The wildcard character is '%'.
-Wildcard characters can be placed wherever. __Under the hood, it's just python creating a regex string out of the search term by replacing the '%' characters with '.*'.__
+Wildcard characters can be placed wherever. __Under the hood, it's just python creating a regex string out of the search term by replacing the '%' characters with '.*'__

 ```Console:
 sd -s %project%reports%